kayla-kubicke/Trigonometry/README.md

-###### Trigonometry :snowflake: :small_red_triangle: :snowflake:
+###### :small_red_triangle: Trigonometry :small_red_triangle:

-Winter break project.
 The project's goal is to provide an easy-to-use package robust enough to validate and build triangle objects.
-A default constructor that generates an equilateral triangle is currently available on the main branch.
+Currently, a default constructor that generates an equilateral triangle and a constructor that accepts three side lengths are available on the main branch.
+It should be noted the three side lengths (SSS) constructor can build an equilateral triangle identical to the one built by the default constructor but remains untested for other triangles.